Swift X-ray and UV Observations of SDSS J141118.31+481257.6 During its First Ever Recorded Superoutburst: Results

 The second peak in Fig.\ref{fig:lc}, detected on 7 June 2018 \citep{11699}, would then correspond to the superouburst after the dip\footnote{Reports of superhumps with a period of 45.4 min were given by Tonny Vanmunster on 1 June 2018.}.
 The third peak in Fig.\ref{fig:lc} would be related to an echo outburst detected on 14 June 2018\footnote{Tonny Vanmunster also reported the presence of small humps on 13 June 2018.}.
 These 2 rebrightenings detected in our UV light curve also have amplitudes of $\sim 7$ mags with respect to quiescence.

-According to the AAVSO data base, 2 further echo outbursts were detected on 26 June 2018 and 20 July 2018.
+According to the AAVSO optical light curve, 2 further echo outbursts were detected on 26 June 2018 and 20 July 2018 (see Fig.\ref{fig:lc}).
 Unfortunately our observations do not cover these days and thus, we will not discuss these outbursts in this paper.

 The duration of the events was variable.
 As can be seen in Fig.\ref{fig:lc}, the third event showed rapid increases-decreases with timescales of $\sim 24$ hrs and magnitude amplitudes of $\sim 4$ mags.
-The rapid bright decreases are also observed in the first event \citep{11672}, when the object decreased $\sim 3$ mags in $\sim 24$ hrs.
+The rapid bright decreases are also observed in the first event \citep{11672}, when the object decreased $\sim 3$ mags in $\sim 24$hrs.

 In Figure \ref{fig:lc}, we also show the results of our X-ray observations in the energy band 0.3--10 keV.
 Unfortunately the low number of counts obtained in each observation leads to large errors.
 However, while we see obvious brightness increases in the UV light curve, the X-ray count rates do not suggest the same behavior.
-In Figure \ref{fig:spectrum_out} we present the combined spectra of the individual X-ray the observations near the peak and in the off-peak state.
+In Figure \ref{fig:spectrum_out} we present the combined spectra of the individual X-ray observations near the peak and in the off-peak state.
 We fitted the absorbed thermal model (\textsc{vvapec}) to determine the temperature of the plasma, as well as the absorbed power-law model to get information about the power-law index ($\Gamma$) in both states.
 Results of the fits are given in Table \ref{fits}.
 No significant differences were observed in $\Gamma$ in both states.
 However, the amount of data to perform a good fit is not large, especially for observations near the peak.
 An slightly increase in the X-ray flux is observed for the observations in the off-peak state, which suggests that in that state the disk became optically thin and thus, more X-ray photons were detected.

 Unfortunately, the number of X-ray counts during quiescence is very low and no good constrains can be derived with any model.
 Therefore, we do not discuss the X-ray spectra from these observations.